Azure-Samples/azureai-assistant-tool/config/instructions/function_spec.md

         }
     }
 }

-As seen in the template, the function spec must have 'type' & 'function' main blocks.
-The 'function' must have 'name', 'module', 'description', 'parameters' fields.
-The module field value shall be 'functions.user_functions'.
-The function name must follow the snake case format.
-The module value must not be changed from what is in the template.
-Returned spec must be a valid JSON string; otherwise, it is considered a failure.
+3. The function spec must have 'type' & 'function' main blocks.
+4. The 'function' must have 'name', 'module', 'description', 'parameters' fields.
+5. The module field value shall be 'functions.user_functions'.
+6. The function name must follow the snake case format.
+7. The module value must not be changed from what is in the template.
+8. Returned spec must be a valid JSON string and shall not contain triple backticks otherwise, it is considered a failure.